coleifer/unqlite-python/docs/api.rst

     .. py:method:: store(record)

         :param record: Either a dictionary (single-record), or a list of dictionaries.
+        :returns: Boolean indicating if the record was stored successfully.

         Store the record(s) in the collection.